-Depending on a number of factors, your team at Southeastern Vein Specialists will provide every service and treatment you need at one of two locations.
-One is The Vein Center, a leading vein center in Hyannis, MA and Mashpee, MA – and one of the first vein centers in Massachusetts to be accredited by the Intersocietal Accreditation Commission.
+Depending on a number of factors, your team at Southeastern Vascular will provide every service and treatment you need at one of two locations.
+One is The Vein Center, a leading vein center in Hyannis, MA and Mashpee, MA – one of the first vein centers in Massachusetts to be accredited by the Intersocietal Accreditation Commission.
 The other is the Southeastern Vascular Outpatient Endovascular Center in Hyannis, MA, which opened in 2013 and specializes in quick vein and artery procedures.

 Why Patients Select Our Outpatient Center

-- A state-of-the-art endovascular center
+- A state-of-the-art Endovascular Center